snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 ## Iterative Methodology

-D3 is not the only part of the stack needed to make this visualization: the data needs to be *computed* and *fetched* from somewhere to be fed into D3.
-After building this simple first version of a visualization in D3 using data fetched from a JSON file locally, we decided to use Amazon's [DynamoDB](https://aws.amazon.com/documentation/dynamodb/) to store the same data remotely.
-The next step in our process is to compute this aggregated journey-level data from raw events, in order to fill the DynamoDB table.
-This will be done with Spark as we have already [researched](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
+The presented visualizaiton is just a first iteration.
+In the next stage of the project, I will work backwards from the visualization to figure out how the data needs to be *computed* and *fetched* from Snowplow to be fed into D3.
+I'm going to experiment with loading the data from Amazon's [DynamoDB](https://aws.amazon.com/documentation/dynamodb/) and to compute the data served from Dynamo in Spark, which I have alraedy [researched](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).

-Since we are starting 'backwards', each step of the process is facilitated by knowing what the outputed data should 'look like' because we know what input data the next step will require, as we have already built it.
+Once the pipeline is completed I will be able to iterate on it.
+We plan to test it with real-world data - if you are interested in using this to visualize your data then [get in touch][contact].
+We already have a long list of improvements we'd like to make to the visualization, including the ability to filter journeys (so fewer are displayed) and drill through the hierarchy of marketing campaign data (from e.g. medium to source to campaign to term / content).

-We can then improve this pipeline iteratively: with more examples of what real-world data (as opposed to fake randomly generated data), we can tweak the D3 visualization, and propagate the change 'backwards' in the pipeline.
+[contact]: /about/